This document answers frequently asked questions (FAQs) about NetApp Cloud Volumes Service for Google Cloud.

 following two charts show the performance of a single, Extreme service-level

-cloud volume of 50 TB with a 1 TB dataset and with SMB multichannel of 4.
-An
+cloud volume of 50 TiB with a 1 TiB dataset and with an SMB multichannel of 4.

 ensure the full use of the network bandwidth (